e-magon/ohnoyoudidnt/README.md

 ## How to test?

-Copy this into the javascript console of any tab to crash it.
-(Causes an out of memory error)
+~~Copy this into the javascript console of any tab to crash it.
+(Causes an out of memory error)~~ **Update**: Chrome now checks for strings that are too long and will not allow you to crash the tab this way.

 ```js
 let memoryEater = "nom";